gardener/gardener/docs/extensions/migration.md

 ### Extension Controllers Not Based on Generic Actuators

 The implementation of some extension controllers (for example, the infrastructure controllers in all provider extensions) are not based on a generic `Actuator` implementation.
 Such extension controllers must always provide a proper implementation of the `Migrate` and `Restore` methods according to the above guidelines, see the [AWS infrastructure controller](https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller/infrastructure) as an example.
-In practice this might result in code duplication between the different extensions, since the `Migrate` and `Restore` code is usually not provider or OS-specific.
+In practice, this might result in code duplication between the different extensions, since the `Migrate` and `Restore` code is usually not provider or OS-specific.